orstavik/JoiEvents/docs/1d5_form_events/7b_WhatIs_input_event.md

 ```

 You will see both the `my-beforeinput` and `my-input` events each time you set new values to the `<input>` element.

+> The `input` event is similar to the [`change` event](WhatIs_change.md).
+The difference is that the `input` event occurs immediately after the value of the element has changed, and the `change` occurs when the element loses focus after the content has been changed.

 ## References